Current Students

 IMICS students are required to take 32 credit hours in total, which include 2 required courses (6 credits) and 26 credits of elective courses.
 Students can take no more than 12 credits outside IMICS, including 6 credits of Master's Degree course taught in Mandarin.
 If an IMICS student takes part in an internship, the internship will be accounted for 2 credits hours (if approved by the Program's Director).

 Students are advised to take 3-4 courses each semester and to make sure they have enough time for doing their thesis in order to graduate in time.
-All courses offered by IMICS are taught in English; however, if a student possesses a high level of proficiency in Mandarin Chinese, he/she is welcome to choose Mandarin-taught Master's Degree courses offered by College of Communication or other departments and colleges.
-Otherwise he/she can also choose English-taught courses from other NCCU's English-taught programs*.
+All courses offered by IMICS are taught in English; however, if a student possesses a high level of proficiency in Mandarin Chinese, they are welcome to choose Mandarin-taught Master's Degree courses offered by the College of Communication or other departments and colleges.
+Otherwise they can also choose English-taught courses from other NCCU's English-taught programs*.

 *maximum of 12 credits of Master's Degree courses outside IMICS (including maximum 6 credits of Mandarin-taught Master's Degree courses.
 Course from Chinese Language Center (CLC) does not count.